-Walsh Property Community Planning Committee (WPCPC) Purpose and Task
+Community Representative Committee (CRC) Purpose and Task

-The purpose of the Walsh Property Community Planning Committee (WPCPC) is to guide the development of plans for the use of the Walsh property.
-The WPCPC's mandate is:
+The purpose of the Community Representative Committee (CRC) is to guide the development of a plan for the use of the Walsh property.
+The CRC's mandate is:

-- a) to embody, engage and include the full range of perspectives (interests and concerns, as well as geographic and demographic groups) of the town of Truro. - b) to undertake, analyze and synthesize public input and widespread outreach to maximize involvement, understanding and support for the resulting plan and its implementation. - c) drawing on active public input and engagement, to develop broad criteria for success, develop and evaluate a range of options and approaches, and ultimately seek consensus for plans based on these criteria for the use of the property to be presented to town meeting.
+- a) to represent the full range of perspectives (interests and concerns, as well as geographic and demographic groups) of the town of Truro. - b) to undertake, analyze and synthesize public input and widespread outreach to maximize involvement, understanding and support for the resulting plan and its implementation.

+c) drawing on active public input and engagement, to develop broad criteria for success, develop and evaluate a range of options and approaches, and ultimately seek consensus for a plan for the use of the property to be presented to town meeting.

-Community Members and Alternates:
+Community Representatives and Alternates:

-- a) The role of Community Members is to actively participate in all discussions and deliberations on all topics, and to participate in making consensus recommendations to go to Town Meeting, the Select Board, and other decision-making entities.
-Meetings will be structured to provide first priority for community member input in discussions.
+- a) The role of Community Representatives is to actively participate in all discussions and deliberations on all topics, and to participate in making consensus recommendations to go to Town Meeting, the Select Board, and other decision-making entities.
+Meetings will be structured to provide first priority for stakeholder representative input in discussions.

-- b) Members will include 8-12 representatives, plus alternates, of community constituencies from the town of Truro, who collectively represent the balanced and broad range of perspectives, preferences and demographics of Truro.
+- b) Stakeholder Representatives will include 8-12 representatives, plus alternates, of community constituencies from the town of Truro, who collectively represent a balanced and broad range of the perspectives, preferences and demographics of Truro.
 These will include the following categories and demographics:

-- part-time (6 months or more)

-- seasonal residents
+- part-time/summer/seasonal residents

 - year-round residents

 - tradespeople

 - youth / students

 - young families

 - senior residents

 - local business owners

-- cultural and arts institutions

-- abutters (including the school)

-- people interested in housing/affordable housing opportunities
+- housing/affordable housing advocates

-- people interested in conservation and open space needs
+- land conservation and open space advocates

-- people interested in the environment, habitat, and ecosystems
+- environment/habitat advocates

-- people interested in recreation opportunities
+- recreation advocates

-- people interested in other development needs

-- c) Members may be from existing Truro Boards and Committees, as long as those boards and committees do not have official authority over components of the plan.
-Examples are:
+- c) Representatives may be from existing Truro Boards and Committees, as long as those boards and committees do not have official authority over components of the plan.
+Potential Board and Commissions that might be relevant include:

 - Open Space Committee

 - Council on Aging

 - Recreation Commission

-- Climate Action Committee

-- Bike and Walkways Committee

-- Local Comprehensive Plan Committee

-- Truro School Committee

-- Water Resources Oversight Committee
+- Part time Resident Advisory Committee

-- Truro Housing Authority

-- d) Although they are selected to help represent a set of perspectives and demographics, members will serve as individuals, rather than as official liaisons to any particular group.
+- d) Although they are selected as representatives of a set of perspectives and demographics, representatives will serve as individuals, rather than as official liaisons to any particular group.
 One individual might represent multiple categories.
 Collectively, they should also represent a mix of experience, substantive knowledge, areas of expertise, and geographic and demographic diversity within the town.